xbeat/Machine-Learning/README.md

 In neural network training, iterations and epochs are fundamental concepts that often confuse beginners.
 This presentation will clarify the differences between these terms and demonstrate their implementation using Python.

+## Evaluating the Performance of Large Language Models

+Leveraging LLM Performance Evaluation

+Large Language Models (LLMs) have revolutionized various industries with their ability to generate human-like text.
+As these models become increasingly prevalent in tasks such as customer support and content creation, evaluating their performance has become crucial.
+This presentation explores the metrics and techniques used to assess LLM performance across different tasks.

 ## Outlier Detection and Removal in Python

 Introduction to Outlier Detection and Removal